yillkid/iota-swarm-node/README.md

 repeatedly with a few vendors.

 ## Prerequisites
-`iota-swarm-node`, writing with Python3+ compatible code as well as depending on [Pyota](https://github.com/iotaledger/iota.lib.py) is theoretically available for bot Python 3.5 and 3.6; yet, our testing result indicates that the environment for Python 3.6 is invalid in this case.
+`iota-swarm-node`, compatible with Python3+ as well as depending on [Pyota](https://github.com/iotaledger/iota.lib.py) is theoretically available for both Python 3.5 and 3.6; yet, our testing result indicates that the environment for Python 3.6 is invalid in this case.
 Details as [Pyota issue#203](https://github.com/iotaledger/iota.lib.py/issues/203).

 Install dependent packages:
 ```shell